z9luo/BSML-mbeddr/README.md

 void handle_accel() {
 	...
 }
-//define the state machine model statemachine BDS {
+//define the state machine model for a vechicle's control system statemachine ExampleVechicle {
 	// You must maintain your own message queue and bind the enqueue/dequeue interface to the model getInEvent => get_in_event;
 	putInEvent => put_in_event;